-In such cases, you may be tempted to move it from your backyard and continue with your day.
+You may be tempted to move it from your backyard and continue your day.
 However, relocating tortoises is a dangerous event, wild or domesticated.
 It may seem like an easy solution, but you could cause harm to the animal.

 This example applies to all wild tortoises.
-Unless the tortoise displays signs of illness, distress, or injury, it’s likely on its way to a feeding area or den.
+Unless the tortoise displays signs of illness, distress, or injury, it’ll likely go to a feeding area or den.

 If you move a tortoise to another area, it’ll keep going in its original direction.
-When moved far away, it’ll trek endlessly, exhausting the tortoise or leaving it exposed to the elements when night falls.
+When moved far away, it’ll trek endlessly, exhausting the tortoise or exposing it to the elements when night falls.

 Worse yet, you may leave the tortoise without an accessible food or water source, exposed to predators, and confused.
 This adds further issues that could negatively impact the tortoise.